-The gas exchange system is responsible for the uptake of oxygen into the blood and excreting carbon dioxide.
+The gas exchange system is responsible for the uptake of oxygen into the blood and the excretion of carbon dioxide.
 An understanding of this system shows how cells, tissues and organs function together to exchange these gases between the blood and the environment.
 The health of this system and of the cardiovascular system is put at risk by smoking.